seek-oss/skuba/.changeset/real-oranges-rescue.md

 ---
-'skuba': major
+'skuba': minor
 ---

-format: Automatically upgrade projects to Node.js 20
+migrate: Introduce `skuba migrate node-version` to automatically upgrade a project's Node.js version

-`skuba format` will now attempt to automatically upgrade projects to Node.js 20.
+`skuba migrate node-version` will attempt to automatically upgrade projects to Node.js 20.
-It will look in the project root for Dockerfiles, `.nvmrc`, and Serverless files, as well as CDK files in `infra/`, using Node.js 18 and try to upgrade them to Node.js 20.
+It will look in the project root for Dockerfiles, `.nvmrc`, and Serverless files, as well as CDK files in `infra/`, and try to upgrade them to a Node.js 20 version.

+Other Node.js versions can be specified with `skuba migrate node-version <version>`.

 skuba might not be able to upgrade all projects, so please check your project for any files that skuba missed.
 It's possible that skuba will modify a file incorrectly, in which case please [open an issue](https://github.com/seek-oss/skuba/issues/new).

-If you cannot upgrade to Node.js 20, after upgrading skuba, you can run `skuba format` with the environment variable `SKIP_NODE_20_PATCH=true` to prevent skuba from upgrading to Node.js 20.
-This is required on the first run of `skuba format` after upgrading skuba only.

 Node.js 20 comes with its own breaking changes, so please read the [Node.js 20 release notes](https://nodejs.org/en/blog/announcements/v20-release-announce) alongside the skuba release notes.
 In addition,

 - For AWS Lambda runtime updates to `nodejs20.x`, consider reading the [release announcement](https://aws.amazon.com/blogs/compute/node-js-20-x-runtime-now-available-in-aws-lambda/) as there are some breaking changes with this upgrade.
 - You may need to upgrade your versions of CDK and Serverless as appropriate to support nodejs20.x.

-A future version of skuba will drop support for Node.js 18.